sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/exercises/code/hello-syntax.md

 # Hello syntax!

-goal: Get you femiliar with syntax and screenreaders.
+goal: Get you femiliar with syntax and screen readers.

 ## Intro